SAM: Self-supervised Learning of Pixel-wise Anatomical Embeddings in Radiological Images: Related Work

-{\bf Anatomy-related learning.} Anatomical landmark detection is important to initialize or aid many medical imaging tasks ~\cite{Li2020landmark, ONeil2018landmark, Chen2020fracture}.
-Heatmap~\cite{ONeil2018landmark} and coordinate-based~\cite{Li2020landmark} methods have been explored.
-Deep adaptive graphs were adopted in~\cite{Li2020landmark} to capture relationships among landmarks and achieved state-of-the-art results in three X-ray datasets.
-However, these methods all need training labels and can only predict the predefined anatomical positions, whereas our method is unsupervised and uses embedding matching to find arbitrary landmarks of interests.
+{\bf Anatomy-related learning.} Anatomical landmark detection can be used to initialize or aid many medical imaging tasks~\cite{Payer2019landmark, Li2020landmark, Chen2020fracture, Ghesu2019RL, Vlontzos2019RL}.
+Heatmap and coordinate-based methods have been studied~\cite{Li2020landmark}.
+Deep adaptive graph was proposed in~\cite{Li2020landmark} to capture relationships among landmarks and achieved state-of-the-art results in three X-ray datasets.
+However, these methods all need training labels and can only predict the predefined anatomical points, whereas our method is unsupervised and uses embedding matching to find arbitrary landmarks of interests.
 Anatomy-specific classification~\cite{Roth2015anatomy} or regression~\cite{Yan2018UBR} methods can predict predefined body part classes or scores of CT slices.
 Compared to their slice-wise coarse predictions, our pixel-wise embedding is more fine-grained.

 {\bf Image registration} is popularly used to find pixel-wise correspondences in medical images.
-Traditional algorithms~\cite{Rueckert1999FFD, heinrich2013mrf, Avants2008ANTS} iteratively optimize a predefined objective function for an image pair, which is often accurate but time-consuming.
-Recent deep learning-based methods~\cite{Balakrishnan2019VoxelMorph, Sokooti2017registration} directly predict a deformation field by using the spatial transformer network~\cite{jaderberg2015spatial} to align the image pair.
-The main difference between registration and SAM is that registration requires an image pair as input and aims at aligning each pixel via fundamental appearance-based similarity measures, whereas SAM needs only one image and focuses on \emph{semantically} representing each pixel.
-Last, {\bf dense image description and matching}~\cite{Liu2015SiftFlow, Rocco2018align, Dusmanu2019D2} are classic topics in computer vision, but not designed for medical images.
+Traditional algorithms~\cite{Rueckert1999FFD, heinrich2013mrf, Avants2008ANTS} iteratively optimize a predefined objective function.
+Recent deep learning-based methods~\cite{Balakrishnan2019VoxelMorph, Sokooti2017registration} directly predict a deformation field to align an image pair using the spatial transformer network~\cite{jaderberg2015spatial}.
+They are fast in inference but often less accurate than state-of-the-art traditional algorithms~\cite{heinrich2013mrf, Liu2020JSSR}.
+Registration needs an image pair as input and aims to align each pixel via fundamental appearance-based similarity measures.
+By contrast, SAM tackles the pixel matching problem in a different perspective by semantically representing each pixel given one single image.
+Its core application is anatomical point matching instead of full-volume registration, but we will show it can be readily used to improve existing registration algorithms~\cite{Liu2021SAME}.